Horoneru/neuPlayer/README.md

 neuPlayer is a project I started as a challenge to further enhance my skills in C++ and Qt.
 It is a fully portable lightweight music player (it runs on a USB drive smoothly !) which can be used as a quick replacement to players like Windows Media Player, iTunes or VLC.

-It's entirely build with the Qt classes, so it doesn't support codecs on its own; It's limited to codecs that you have installed already, but there's a plan to bring FLAC support alongside the player package.
+It's entirely built with the Qt classes, so it doesn't support codecs on its own; It's limited to codecs that you have installed already, but there's a plan to bring FLAC support alongside the player package.
 Its main goals are :

   - <b>Speed</b>